servo/book/src/hacking/building-and-running-on-wsl.md

 ## Running

-WSL v2 has the corresponding adaptors to display wayland and x11 applications, though it may not always work OOB with servo.
+WSL v2 has the corresponding adaptors to display Wayland and X11 applications, though it may not always work out of the box with Servo.

 ### Troubleshooting